Amandeep Sodhi

-Amandeep Sodhi is a Canadian politician who was elected member of Parliament for the riding of Brampton Centre in the 2025 Canadian federal election as a member of the Liberal Party.
+Amandeep Sodhi (born 2001) is a Canadian politician who was elected member of Parliament for the riding of Brampton Centre in the 2025 Canadian federal election as a member of the Liberal Party.

 Early life

 Sodhi was born in 2001 in Toronto, Ontario.
 In 2023, she graduated with a bachelor's degree in political science from King’s University College at the University of Western Ontario.
 Prior to entering politics, she worked as a legal assistant.
+At the time of the 2025 Canadian federal election, she lived in Brampton.

 Political career

 In January 2025, Sodhi was acclaimed the Liberal candidate for the riding of Brampton Centre.
 She was elected later that year in the 2025 federal election.
 Alongside Fares Al Soud, Tatiana Auguste, and Jake Sawatzky, Sodhi is one of the first four Canadian members of Parliament born in the 21st century.

+In November 2025, Sodhi sponsored a petition calling for federal funding and permanent residency for foreign students and migrant workers at risk of deportation, according to Blacklock’s Reporter.